For a long time, style-conscious guys on the hunt for luxury watches only had two options:

 Read on to learn the full results of my Vincero Watches review and find out if their Chrono S model – with a base price of just $165 – lives up to its luxury billing.

-This review came about because a Vincero rep reached out to ask if I would review their product.
+This review came about because a rep from the Vincero brand reached out to ask if I would review their product.
 As I always do when brands reach out, I told them I’d be happy to try it, but only if they were comfortable with me writing a thorough, honest and transparent review.

 They agreed and sent me the watch of my choice.
 The honest, unfiltered opinions in the review that follows are entirely my own, as are the bad jokes and lame attempts at wordplay.